xtacocorex/CHIP_IO/README.rst

 To run the tests, do the following.::

     # If only one version of Python is installed
+    # Python 2
+    sudo make pytest2
+    # Python 3
-    sudo py.test
+    sudo make pytest3
-    # If more than one version of Python
+    # If more than one version of Python, run through both
-    cd test
+    sudo make test
-    sudo python2 -m pytest
-    sudo python3 -m pytest

 **Credits**